Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 Once in post, most training is provided informally, on the job, with support from more experienced colleagues.
 Some larger agencies run graduate training schemes, which typically last two years.
 There are also a variety of external courses available, specifically designed for market research professionals.

-Many of the qualifications offered by the Chartered Institute of Marketing (CIM) include a market research component.
+Some qualifications offered by the Chartered Institute of Marketing (CIM) may be relevant.
 There is also a range of relevant postgraduate courses available in statistics, marketing or social research.
+The Social Research Association (SRA) also runs a range of courses on topics such as survey design and quantitative data analysis.

 Career prospects